GraalVM NativeImage Reverse Reconstruction

 }

-The restored code is
+The code after restoration is

 while(true){